 Modesto’s murals are a sight to behold and are guaranteed to level up your photography game.

-Groove to Modesto’s Live Music Shows
+Groove to the City's Live Music Shows

-With a prospering music scene, Modesto has live music nearly every single night of the week.
+With a prospering music scene, Modesto has live music performances nearly every single night of the week.

 From Music in the Plaza on Fridays from May to September to Rockin' Holidays in December, downtown's 10th Street Plaza hosts free concerts.